-Our lead clinical product candidate, ATYR1923, is a selective modulator of NRP2 that downregulates both the innate and adaptive immune responses in uncontrolled inflammatory disease states.
-We are developing ATYR1923 as a potential disease-modifying therapy for patients with severe inflammatory lung diseases with high unmet medical need.
-This includes interstitial lung diseases (ILDs), a group of rare immune-mediated disorders that cause progressive fibrosis of the lung, and severe respiratory complications caused by COVID-19.
-We selected pulmonary sarcoidosis as our first ILD indication and recently completed enrollment in a Phase 1b/2a multi-center clinical trial.
-The study has been designed to evaluate the safety, tolerability, steroid-sparing effect and immunogenicity of multiple doses of ATYR1923 and to evaluate established clinical endpoints and certain biomarkers to assess preliminary clinical activity of ATYR1923.
-The results of this study will guide future development of ATYR1923 in pulmonary sarcoidosis and provide insight for the potential of ATYR1923 in other ILDs such as chronic hypersensitivity pneumonitis (CHP) and connective tissue disease related ILD (CTD-ILD).
-In response to the COVID-19 pandemic, we conducted a Phase 2 study in patients with COVID-19 related severe respiratory complications.
-The study was designed to evaluate the safety and preliminary efficacy of ATYR1923 as compared to placebo through the assessment of key clinical outcome measures.
-In early 2021, we reported positive data which showed that the trial met its primary endpoint of safety, demonstrating that a single, intravenous (IV) dose of ATYR1923 was generally safe and well-tolerated in both the 1.0 and 3.0 mg/kg treatment groups, with no drug-related serious adverse events.
-The study also showed a signal of activity in the 3.0 mg/kg cohort.
-In addition, patients treated with ATYR1923 demonstrated a trend of overall improvement in key biomarkers analyzed compared to placebo.
+Our primary focus is on ATYR1923, a clinical stage product candidate which downregulates immune responses by binding to the NRP2 receptor and is in development for the treatment of severe inflammatory lung diseases.
+ATYR1923, a fusion protein comprised of the immuno-modulatory domain of histidyl tRNA synthetase fused to the fragment cystallizable region of a human antibody, is a selective modulator of NRP2 that downregulates the innate and adaptive immune response in inflammatory disease states.
+We began developing ATYR1923 as a potential therapeutic for patients with interstitial lung diseases, or ILDs, a group of immune-mediated disorders that cause progressive fibrosis of the lung tissue.
+We selected pulmonary sarcoidosis, a major form of ILD, as our first clinical indication and are currently conducting a proof-of-concept Phase 1b/2a clinical trial in patients.
+The study has been designed to evaluate the safety, tolerability and immunogenicity of multiple doses of ATYR1923 and to evaluate established clinical endpoints and certain biomarkers to assess preliminary activity of ATYR1923.
+A blinded interim analysis of safety and tolerability, the primary endpoint of our ongoing Phase 1b/2a clinical trial, showed study drug (ATYR1923 or placebo) was observed to be generally well tolerated with no drug-related serious adverse events, consistent with the earlier Phase 1 study results in healthy volunteers.
+The final results of our current Phase 1b/2a clinical trial are expected in the third quarter of this year and will guide future development of ATYR1923 in pulmonary sarcoidosis and provide insight for the potential of ATYR1923 in other ILDs, such as connective tissue disease ILD and chronic hypersensitivity pneumonitis.
+We also completed a Phase 2 clinical trial of ATYR1923 in hospitalized COVID-19 patients with severe respiratory complications who did not require mechanical ventilation.
+The trial met its primary endpoint of safety, demonstrating that a single, intravenous dose of ATYR1923 was generally safe and well-tolerated at both a 1.0 and 3.0 mg/kg dose, with no drug-related serious adverse events.